riscv-technologies-lab/riscv-toolchain-labs/mdbook-src/03-linkers/03-linkers.md

 Note that linking directly with `ld` is strongly discouraged, instead, use `gcc` or `clang` driver and pass additional options to linker if needed.

 #### Task 3.2

+* Create a separare directory with files for your static library
+* Write Makefile target which creates static library
+* Use `nm` to find out what
+* Write Makefile target which links
 * Create your own static library for RISC-V. It would be even better if application was useful, for instance, a custom C logging library.

 ### Dynamic linking